-In March 2015 Armenian Minister of Diaspora, Ms Hranush Hakobyan, visited Australia.
-Armenian Foreign Minister, His Excellency Mr Edward Nalbandian, visited Australia in August 2012.
+In March 2015 the Armenian Minister for Diaspora, Ms Hranush Hakobyan, visited Australia.
+Armenian Foreign Minister, Mr Edward Nalbandian, visited Australia in August 2012.
 The Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Armenia in June 2012.
 The Hon Joe Hockey MP visited Armenia in November 2005 as Minister for Human Services, and the Hon Joel Fitzgibbon MP visited in 2006.

 Bilateral economic and trade relationship